-The College worked closely with its stakeholders to develop plans for a refurbished College, and enabling it to repay the funds owed to the ESFA.
-Planning permission is expected to be submitted early in 2023.
+The College has been working closely with its stakeholders to develop plans for a refurbished College, and enabling it to repay the funds owed to the ESFA.
+These plans are well developed and a public consultation took place in October 2022, with planning permission expected to be submitted early in 2023.